Oct 11, 2024 - Research

 Ultimately, the genetic insights from this study provide a foundation for future research that could lead to improved care and outcomes for Long COVID patients.
 As we continue to learn more about the condition, we hope that we will soon have better tools to prevent and treat the long-term effects of COVID-19, bringing relief to the millions of people affected by this condition worldwide.

-This study is part of a series of studies being conducted by 23andMe scientists since the beginning of the pandemic in 2020, and made possible by 23andMe customers who consented to participate in research.
+This study is part of a series being conducted by 23andMe scientists since the beginning of the pandemic in 2020, and it was made possible by 23andMe customers who consented to participate in research.

 Stay in the know.